Smart Tips on Hiking and Camping in the Snow

 Hydration is crucial when hiking because exercise causes you to lose a lot of water in the form of sweat.
 If in summer the heat and the sun are variables accentuating the dehydration, the winter humidity also.
 In addition, the lack of water can strongly promote hypothermia.
 You will then have to remember to hydrate yourself regularly.

 Remember that when you feel thirsty, you are already dehydrated.
-So, remember to drink even when you don’t feel the need.
+So make sure to drink even when you don’t feel the need.
 If you are not tempted by ice water, you can prepare a hot drink in the morning such as herbal tea or tea that you keep in an insulated gourd.

 Learn About Snow Ice Risks